-- Designated space for the Community Hub and a leader employed to forge stronger links with the community. - Adult computer and English classes running weekly. - Informal knitting classes held by parents in the Community Room. - Various invitational school celebrations including: Family Fun Night, Harmony Week Celebration, Book Week Celebration, Family Picnic, Art Exhibition, eSmart information session and Christmas concert. - Mother's Day and Father's Day Celebrations. - Celebration of Mass each week with wider parish community. - Fortnightly school assemblies. - Community conversations held regularly. - Family fun day to celebrate the end of the academic year. - Redevelopment of the school yard to be inclusive of families (for example vegetable patch, animals). - Finance information sessions (by external personnel) for parents - Provision for activities for families to be engaged in their children's learning. - Family workshops reinforcing families' roles in children's learning (Prep teachers/Literacy Leader) - Kinda Kinder playgroup operating weekly.
+- Designated space for the Community Hub and a leader employed to forge stronger links with the community. - Adult computer and English classes running weekly. - Informal knitting classes held by parents in the Community Room. - Various invitational school celebrations including: Family Fun Night, Harmony Week Celebration, Book Week Celebration, Family Picnic, Art Exhibition, eSmart information session and Christmas concert. - Mother's Day and Father's Day Celebrations. - Celebration of Mass each week with wider parish community. - Fortnightly school assemblies. - Community conversations held regularly. - Family fun day to celebrate the end of the academic year. - Redevelopment of the school yard to be inclusive of families (for example vegetable patch, animals).

-• Preschool families link in with Victoria University - Kinda Kinder.

-- Learning walks occurred both formally and informally. - Targeted numeracy/literacy workshops with families. - Parent Child Mother Goose program was introduced for pre-school children with English as an Additional Language (EAL). - Preschool classes were held twice a week. - South Sudanese Learning Support Aide employed. - Kindergarten invited on an excursion to our school to create stronger links between kindergarten and school. - Meeting to share information between prep and kindergarten teachers. - School nurse spoke with prep families at pre-prep sessions. - Parent volunteers in prep classrooms. - Community offered a chance to study on campus: Certificate 3 in Children's Services. - Informal cooking classes in the Community Room. - Pre-prep information sessions for families over a period of 3 weeks. - Parents invited to read to classes in their mother tongue during literacy and numeracy week.
+- Finance information sessions (by external personnel) for parents. - Provision for activities for families to be engaged in their children's learning. - Family workshops reinforcing families' role in children's learning. - Kinda Kinder playgroup operating weekly. - Preschool families link in with Victoria University Kinda Kinder. - · Learning walks occurred both formally and informally. - Targeted numeracy/literacy workshops with families. - Parent Child Mother Goose program was introduced for pre-school children with English as an Additional Language (EAL). - Preschool classes were held twice a week. - South Sudanese Learning Support Aide employed. - Kindergarten invited on an excursion to our school to create stronger links between kindergarten and school. - Meeting to share information between prep and kindergarten teachers. - School nurse spoke with prep families at pre-prep sessions. - Parent volunteers in prep classrooms. - Community offered a chance to study on campus: Certificate 3 in Children's Services. - Informal cooking classes in the Community Room. - Pre-prep information sessions for families over a period of 2 weeks. - Parents invited to read to classes in their mother tongue during literacy and numeracy week. - Kindergarten excursion to prep classrooms in Term 4. - Collaboration with kindergartens detailing readiness for school. - Open Day whereby kindergartens in the area are invited to participate.